 Ford world headquarters.
 Photo Credit: Ford Motor Company.

-Ford's growth in its Lincoln line, and in China, will be huge.
-Does that make Ford one of the best two auto investments though?
+How important is success in overseas auto markets?
+It's extremely important, and those automakers best positioned will return large profits to their investors.
+Take China for instance, the worlds largest and fastest-growing market; win there and you win big.
 A recent Motley Fool report, "2 Automakers to Buy for a Surging Chinese Market", names two global giants poised to reap big gains that could drive big rewards for investors.
-You can read this report right now for free -- just click here for instant access.
+You can read this report right now for free - just click here for instant access.

-The article Ford Now Thrives in Small-Car Sales originally appeared on Fool.com.
+The article 2 Bright Spots in Ford's Second-Quarter Report originally appeared on Fool.com.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.